harvester/docs/docs/index.md

 1. Choose the installation device that the Harvester will be formatted to.
 1. Configure the hostname and select the network interface for the management network, by default harvester will create a bond NIC named `harvester-mgmt`, and the IP address can either be configured via DHCP or static method.
    ![iso-installed.png](./install/iso-nic-config.gif)
-1. (Optional) Config the DNS server and can be separated by the comma.
+1. (Optional) Configure the DNS servers, use commas as a delimiter.
 1. Config the Virtual IP which you can use for accessing the cluster or joining the cluster by the other nodes.
 1. Configure the `cluster token`.
 This token will be used for adding other nodes to the cluster.
 1. Configure the login password of the host.
 The default ssh user is `rancher`.